yantisj/minigraphdb/README.md

 ### Node data structure

-nodes dict() holds all nodes.
+The nodes dict() holds all nodes for each instance of a MiniGraphDB.
 Each node in nodes is a dict() itself.
 New nodes are initialized with an empty nodes[name]['__rels'] dictionary of outgoing relationships.
 Each relationship key in \_\_rels is a tuple of (relationship_name, dstNode).

 ### Relationship data structure:

 Relationships are stored as dicts and added to the srcNode's __rels dictionary.
-We keep track of __src, __dst and __weight for future capabilities, but currently the (relationship_name, dstNode) key in __rels suffices for all current needs.
+Relationship dicts() keep track of __src, __dst and __weight for future capabilities, but currently the (relationship_name, dstNode) key in __rels suffices.

 ### Traversals

-MiniGraphDB supports both breadth-first and depth-first traversals on the graph.
+MiniGraphDB supports both breadth-first and depth-first traversals across the graph.

 ## Usage

-To load the sample graph, test queries and well as run traversal algorithms, execute ./testmgdb.py on any machine with a Python3.4+ interpreter installed.
+To load the sample graph, test queries, as well as run traversal algorithms, execute ./testmgdb.py on any machine with a Python3.4+ interpreter installed.
 There are no dependencies outside the standard libraries.